 Visit Zambia

-One of the most northern of countries in southern Africa, landlocked Zambia offers the more adventurous traveller some truly fabulous experiences.
-Foreign investment and a national focus on tourism has seen Zambia flourish as a tourist destination over the last 15 years.
-Good roads, amazing destinations and plenty of accommodation options make it an excellent self-drive destination.
+One of the most northern of countries in southern Africa, landlocked Zambia offers the more adventurous traveller some truly fabulous wildlife and natural wonder experiences.
+Foreign investment and a national focus on tourism has seen Zambia flourish as a tourist destination over the last 15 years with reserves such as South Luangwa, Kafue and the Lower Zambezi providing some of the best safari locations in southern Africa.
+Combining these reserves with the incredible spectacle of Victoria Falls makes Zambia the perfect holiday destination.
+Good roads, amazing destinations and plenty of accommodation options make Zambia an excellent self-drive destination, whilst for the upmarket traveller, a wide range of luxury safari lodges and a well connected internal flight schedule makes a fly-in safari possible.
+Here we describe some of the wonderful destinations Zambia has to offer.

 Travel Africa will work with you to visit Zambia - planning a range of fabulous touring options – from flexible self-drive holidays to incredible luxury lodge sojourns.
 We will then book your holiday for you – providing you with detailed itineraries and information sheets.
 Don’t forget we provide superb value for money due to our in-depth knowledge of the region and our direct contacts which cut out layers of commission.
-Here we describe some of the wonderful destinations Zambia has to offer.
+Look at our fabulous range of itineraries to give you loads of ideas and places to start from.

 Interactive country map and photographs at the bottom of this page.

 Zambia has distinct wet and dry seasons with the dry season generally occurring between April to October and rains falling from November through to March.
-The thick, green bush generally lasts through to June making animal viewing more challenging.
-From late June the bush is browning and thinning and the animals starting to concentrate around water sources.
-From August through to the start of the rainy season animal viewing can be excellent.
-It must be noted that many areas are closed during the rainy season although birding in accessible areas is exceptional.
+The thick, green bush generally lasts through to June making animal viewing more challenging, but from late June wildlife viewing becomes excellent as the bush is browning and thinning out and the animals start to concentrate around water sources.
+From April through to early September day time temperatures are comfortable, however from June to mid-August, mid winter, the nights can get quite cold.
+From late September temperatures rise and it can get extremely hot during the day (up to 40C).
+Following the onset of the rains in November, the summer months are usually slightly cooler (still in the top 30s) but can be humid and it must be noted that many areas are closed during the rainy season although birding in accessible areas is exceptional.

 Found in the centre of western Zambia, Kafue National Park is the oldest and largest of Zambia’s national parks.
 It covers a massive 22,400 square km.
 First established as a National Park in the 1950s, Kafue is one of the largest national parks in the whole of Africa.
 Despite its size it remains little-known.
 Kafue holds a fantastic diversity of habitats, animals and bird life – including the Nanzhila Plains in the south, the Kafue riverlands in the centre and the Busanga swamps and grasslands in the far north.